AdaCore/gnatstudio/docs/release_notes/index.rst

    :numbered:
    :maxdepth: 3

-The main goal for the development cycke of GPS 18 was to improve stability, and a better experience for newcomers.
+The main goal for the development cycle of GPS 18 was to improve stability, and a better experience for newcomers.
 It includes a number of new features as well.